Glow fuel: Lubrication

 Most model engines require oil to be included with the fuel as a lubricant since the engine has no independent oiling capability.
 Model engine fuel is typically 8-22% oil, with the higher percentages run in older design two-stroke glow engines that use bushings for the crankshaft bearings.
 The most commonly used lubricants are castor oil and synthetic oils, and many glow fuels include a mixture of the two.
 The oils included in glow fuel generally are not burned by the engine, and are expelled out the exhaust of the engine.
 This also helps the engine dissipate heat, as the oil emitted is generally hot.

 Four-stroke model engines, since they are generally designed to be simple power plants while still incorporating the usual camshaft, rocker arms and poppet valves of larger sized four-stroke engines, are generally meant to use glow ignition and their fuel.
 Often, the oil percentage for four-stroke glow fuel can be lowered from the 18–20% figure used for some two-stroke engines, down to as low as a 12–15% (neither YS or Saito recommend using so called 4-stroke fuels as they feel the fuel does not contain enough oil to lubricate properly), but use of such low-lubricant fuel can also mandate the need for a small amount of castor oil in the mix (most modern Glow Fuels contain some percentage of Castor oil along with a higher percentage of synthetic oil), and mandates setting the high-speed fuel mixture carefully by using a handheld tachometer to check engine speed to avoid over-leaning of the fuel mixture.

 Glow engines generally have to be run slightly rich with a higher fuel/air ratio than is ideal in order to keep the engine cool.
 The uncombusted fuel in the exhaust carries heat, providing the cooling effect.
 Because of this, vehicles with glow engines are generally heavily coated with oil.
 Almost all the oil mixed with the fuel is unconsumed and comes out the exhaust, as well as some of the nitromethane and methanol as well.
 This requires some cleaning.

 The nitromethane in many glow fuel blends can cause corrosion of metal parts in model engines, especially four-stroke designs, due to the nitric acid residue formed from combustion of nitromethane-containing fuel, making the use of a so-called "after-run oil" a common practice after a model flying session with a four-stroke glow-engine-powered model.

-Glow fuel is not difficult to make, and so many modelers mix their own to save money, but some of the ingredients are flammable or explosive and so can be dangerous to (and difficult to obtain for the general modeller), especially in large quantities.
+Glow fuel is not difficult to make, so many modelers mix their own to save money, but some of the ingredients are flammable or explosive and can be dangerous (and difficult to obtain for the general modeler), especially in large quantities.
 Most modelers buy their glow fuel premixed.